-Akatsi Police intercept vehicle loaded with marijuana
+Akatsi Police intercept vehicle loaded with Marijuana

 The vehicle, a Hyundai commercial mini bus with registration number AW 3121-Z was chased and intercepted at Netikope, near Dzodze – Tadzewu barrier in the Ketu North Municipality of the Volta region.

-"The vehicle was moving from Ziope through Akatsi to Tadzewu area when my men tracked down on the bus."
+“The vehicle was moving from Ziope through Akatsi to Tadzewu area when my men tracked it down.”

-Mr Dzineku further indicated the driver, the only occupant of the bus upon suspecting a Police signal, sped-off and abandoned the fully-loaded vehicle at Netikope, near Dzodze-Tadzewu barrier.
+Mr. Dzineku further indicated that the driver, the only occupant of the bus upon suspecting a Police signal, sped-off and abandoned the fully-loaded vehicle at Netikope, near the Dzodze-Tadzewu barrier.

 The well compressed dried leaves were concealed in 16 large compartments of different sizes.